-Jonzi D is a dancer, spoken word artist and director, he is the foremost advocate for hip-hop theatre who has changed and continues to change the profile and influenced the development of the UK British hip-hop dance and theatre scene over the 20 years.
+Jonzi D is a dancer, spoken word artist and director, he is the foremost advocate for hip-hop theatre who has changed and continues to change the profile and influence the development of the UK British hip-hop dance and theatre scene over the last 20 years.

 Breakin’ Convention is the UK’s festival of hip hop dance theatre, presenting dance by companies and crews from around the world and around the corner.
 The 2017 festival includes live performances from top hip hop dance crews including Soweto Skeleton Movers (South Africa) Just Dance (Korea) and Tentacle Tribe (Canada).